SrijanBadhya/Debsoc/Running the PES Debsoc.md

 I spoke to a few debate prodigies from Aditi Mallya (the two girls who were runners up at PESDT in 2024), and they told me about Alley debating.
 We've implemented it twice in debsoc sessions.
 The way it works is that everyone goes to the podium and stands in 2 lines of 3 people each.
 It works like an AP with no prep time, no POIs, and 1-minute speeches per person.
 We would pass the phone which held the timer like a baton from speaker to speaker.
 Every speech had to be some sort of an extension like BP.
 It was fun cuz of how goofy it was, and very time efficient too.

+#### Impromptu debates
+Pretty straightforward.
+Especially good when there are like 2 people for a session.
+No prep time, the PM just starts yapping.
+(TH

   ## A few issues of sessions that persist